 There are steps that we can take to minimize the impact of the things that might occur:

-A critical component of an emergency communications network is effective net control.
-During major incidents, net control is often managed from the Emergency Operations Center (EOC), while in smaller situations, it may be coordinated from the Command Post.
-Ideally, this function should be established in a location away from the immediate incident area—somewhere relatively quiet to minimize confusion—and where communication access to all key locations is maximized.
+Effective net control is a critical component of any emergency communications network.
+During major incidents, net control is typically managed from the Emergency Operations Center (EOC), while smaller events may be coordinated from the Command Post.
+Ideally, this function should be established away from the immediate incident area in a relatively quiet location that minimizes confusion and provides reliable communication access to all key operational sites.

-One of the primary responsibilities of net control is to structure communication on the channel, prioritize message traffic, record essential information, and monitor the status of personnel in the field.
-In smaller operations, an informal net—where participants transmit as necessary—may suffice.
-However, as traffic increases, the risk of overlapping transmissions grows, leading to confusion and potentially preventing critical messages from getting through.
-By establishing a controlled net, it becomes possible to manage higher volumes of communication on a single channel, ensuring efficient call handling and that someone is always available to respond to and route messages appropriately.
+One of the primary responsibilities of Net Control is to organize communications on the channel, prioritize message traffic, document essential information, and monitor the status of personnel in the field.
+In smaller operations, an informal net—where participants transmit as needed—may be sufficient.
+However, as traffic volume increases, so does the risk of overlapping transmissions, which can cause confusion and prevent critical messages from being heard.
+Establishing a controlled net allows higher volumes of communication to be managed effectively on a single channel.
+It helps ensure that calls are handled efficiently, messages are routed appropriately, and someone is always available to respond when needed.

 https://training.fema.gov/nims/